jpalmer98/Ganymede_Shared_Repo/ResearchDiscovery/DataDiscovery.md

 Step 1:
 - Produce a numbered list for each of the Required Outputs below.
 - Each numbered list should contain information pulled directly from the source file.
-- After the numbered list(s) is produced, prompt the user to accept, reject, or refine the definitions or descriptions.
-The user may also ask follow up questions.
-Do not proceed to the next step until the user accepts.
+- Proceed to step 2 automatically, without user intervention or confirmation.

 Required Outputs
 - Based on the attached Source File, create a numbered list titled 'Data Sources' with the following information:
-  - Data Source / Application
+  - Data Source
-  - Definition or Description of the Data Source / Application
+  - Definition of the Data Source
   - Citations
 - Based on the attached Source File, create a numbered list titled 'Data Elements' with the following information:
   - Data Element
-  - Definition or Description of the Data Element
+  - Definition of the Data Element
   - Citations

 Step 2: Refinement
-- After the numbered lists are produced, prompt the user to accept, reject, or refine the definitions or descriptions.
-The user may also ask follow up questions.
-Do not proceed to the next step until the user accepts.
 - Use the format below to provide recommendations to refine the questions for each category.
   - Do not paraphrase or truncate original text only update text in clarifying questions, recommendations, reasoning.
 - For refinement, format your responce within a code block and following the example below.